Cq8jx/VJU-Project/University Regulations/MOET/BGDDT-TT-08-2021 Regulation on Undergraduate Training.md

         prescribed in Point a, Clause 3 of this Article; applying more letter grades than that prescribed in Clause 3 of this Article;
-    d) Allowing re-examination or re-evaluation of a component score to improve the course score from failing to passing; in this case, the course score after re-examination or re-evaluation is limited to a D or C grade;
+    đ) Allowing re-examination or re-evaluation of a component score to improve the course score from failing to passing; in this case, the course score after re-examination or re-evaluation is limited to a D or C grade;